Alaska Apostille Services — Fast & Simple Mail-In Processing

 Can Alaska documents be apostilled for use in another country

-Apostilles are used for documents going to countries that are members of the Hague Apostille Convention.
-If your destination country is not a member, additional authentication may be required.
-We confirm the correct process based on the destination country.
+Apostilles are used for documents going to countries that are parties to the Hague Apostille Convention.
+If the destination country is not part of the Hague Convention, Alaska issues a Certificate of Authority instead.

 Do I need to be in Alaska to get an Alaska apostille